-While several negative reviews obviously aren’t good for your brand image or E-A-T, responding to negative reviews communicates that you care about customer wellbeing and does positively impact trustworthiness.
+While several negative reviews obviously aren’t good for your brand image or E-E-A-T, responding to negative reviews communicates that you care about customer wellbeing and does positively impact trustworthiness.

-Take the following response to a customer’s negative review of their stay at the Stamford Plaza in Brisbane, for example.
+Take the following response to a customer’s negative review of their stay at the Estancia La Jolla in San Diego, for example.

 Engagement with all reviews — positive and negative — is a great idea.
 It humanizes your brand and makes customers feel cared for.
 A great response might even convince a customer to change their negative or mediocre review.